Mikeverweij96/covid-19-book-consumption/README.md

 #### Running the data collection and amenities matrix preparation
-Note: Above worflow does not include the data collection steps and the preparation of the amenities matrix.
-Running these steps typically takes around 20 hours in total.
-Therefore, the output files of these two steps are stored on our shared google drive folder, from which they are downloaded in the data_preparation.R file.
-If one is interested in running these steps too, one should run below files in the following order:
+Note: Above worflow does not include the data collection steps and the combination of the scraped data file.
+The reason for this is two-fold.
+First, the data collection steps take about 3.5 months to completely run.
+Hence, it would not be efficient to include in the reproduction workflow.
+Second, since the source code of Goodreads is not static but rather dynamic, the data scraper program had to be slightly adjusted several times during the process.
+Therefore, the running process was cut into smaller chuncks such that we could find out about possible problems as soon as possible and could timely adjust the programm.
+Therefore, the data scraping software collected multiple seperate files that were later combined into larger files.

+Below shows an overview of the order in which these programms were run:
-- ../src/data-collection -> Inside_Airbnb_link_scraper.py
+- ../src/data-collection -> large_country_scraper.py (runs one country at a  time)
-- ../src/data-collection -> data_download.R
+- ../src/data-collection -> small_countries_scraper.py (runs all countries with <3,000 members at once)
-- ../src/data-preparation -> ammenities_matrix.R
+- ../src/data-collection ->

 ## Author